Decolonizing Ethnobiology Resources

-Many of the contributors are active in social justice and environmental work and are dedicated to unravelling the colonial nature of "doing" work/research in settler nations and Indigenous communities.
-As a disicipline, ethnobiology is not without it's own history of transcolonial legacies and even biocolonialism and biopiracy (especially 19th and early 20th Century economic botany that used ethnobotany with Indigenous communities to bioprospect for new medicines, crops, and commodities).
+The contributors are active in social justice and environmental work, and are dedicated to unravelling the colonial nature of research and work in settler nations and Indigenous communities.
+Ethnobiology as a discipline has a history of transcolonial legacies and even biocolonialism and biopiracy (especially 19th and early 20th Century economic botany that used ethnobotany with Indigenous communities to bioprospect for new medicines, crops, and commodities).
 As noted by one of our Distinguished Ethnobiologists, Gary Nabhan: "We would be remiss to ignore the blatantly colonial or imperialistic tone of some early ethnobotanical studies.
 They were explicitly undertaken to either a) learn what value could be extracted from another culture's natural resource base as crops, or b) learn how immigrants could take cues from native residents on how to make a living on their shared home ground, even as some of those immigrants usurped water and harvested native plants and wildlife from the homelands of the people that they were studying."
 (Here, Dr. Nabhan is referring to settlers when he uses the word "immigrants.")